-Rich Paul, who represents LeBron James, says White athletes don't want a Black agent
+LeBron James' agent says White athletes don't want a Black agent

-Rich Paul is regarded as one of the most powerful and very best NBA agents
+Rich Paul is regarded as one of the most powerful NBA agents representing more than 30 players including some of the game's biggest names from Los Angeles Lakers superstar LeBron James, to Philadelphia 76ers star Ben Simmons to Draymond Green of the Golden State Warriors.

-Rich Paul is regarded as one of the most powerful and very best NBA agents.

-Paul, who represents and maintains a close relationship with Los Angeles Lakers superstar LeBron James, participated in a recent interview with The New Yorker and talked about being a Black man in a field that is predominantly white.
+Paul participated in a recent interview with The New Yorker and talked about being a Black man in a field that is predominantly white.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM